coder/docs/admin/environment-management/index.md

 ---
-title: "Environment Management"
+title: "Environment management"
-description: Learn how to manage Environments from an admin level.
+description: Learn how to manage environments from an admin level.
 ---

 Administrative users can modify a variety of environment-related behaviors.